For AI Agents Alpha

 GET https://broadbandmap.com/api/v1/location/cell?lat={lat}&lng={lng}

-Returns cellular signal strength at a location: network, technology (4G, 5G), signal strength in dBm, and a human-readable signal level (Excellent/Strong/Good/Fair/Weak).
+Returns cell signal strength at a location: network, technology (4G, 5G), signal strength in dBm, and a human-readable signal level (Excellent/Strong/Good/Fair/Weak).

 Optional filters: network (e.g. att, t-mobile, verizon) and tech (4g, 5g).